 |Reference||If necessary, enter any additional reference or details.|

-- 3. To record the purchase of a specific product, in the Product box, type the name of the product > choose the relevant product.
+- 4. To record the purchase of a specific product, in the [Search for Product] box, type the name of the product and choose the relevant product.

-- 4. To add more products to your invoice, repeat the step above.
+- 5. To add more products to your bill, repeat the step above.

-- 5. If you don’t want to add a product to the invoice, enter the following information:
+- 6. If you don’t want to add a product to the bill, enter the following information:

 |*Description* *||The description for the credit, for example the items originally purchased.|

-- 6. If you’ve created transaction analysis types, for example departments, click the double chevrons > choose the relevant analysis category.
+- 7. If you’ve created transaction analysis types, for example departments, click and choose the relevant analysis category.

-- 8. To add more transactions, on the next line, repeat the step above.
+- 8. To add more transactions, on the next line, repeat as above.

-If you want to save this credit note as a draft, for example, because you need to check some details with your supplier and don’t want to update the ledgers, select the Save as draft check box.
-When you’re ready to update the ledgers, simply open the draft credit note, make any changes as necessary and clear the Save as draft check box.
+If you want to save this credit note as a draft, for example, because you need to check some details with your vendor and don’t want to update the ledger accounts, select the Save as draft check box.
+When you’re ready to update the ledgers, open the draft credit note, make any changes as necessary, and clear the Save as draft check box.